Peter "Madcat" Ruth: 1980s

 In the 1980s, Madcat went solo and began infusing the folk/blues tradition with elements of funk, rock and jazz, recording with the country rock band Blackfoot and Word Jazz vocalist Ken Nordine, as well as a wide variety of other artists.
 In 1987, Madcat recorded an album with Rock & Roll Hall of Fame inductee and Parliament-Funkadelic bassist Bootsy Collins.

 In 1981, Madcat began a longtime association with twin brothers Sandor & Lazlo Slomovits and their band Gemini, performing music written mostly for children and families, and the resulting recordings have won a number of honors, including awards from Parents' Choice Magazine, the American Library Association, the National Parenting Publications (NAPPA), Early Childhood News, and the Wolf Trap Institute for Early Learning Through the Arts.

 1990s

 In 1990, Madcat and guitarist/singer Shari Kane formed the duo Madcat & Kane.
 They continued to record and tour nationally and internationally until 2014.
 In the 1990s, Madcat Ruth also recorded with W.C.
 Handy Award winner Rory Block, as well as blues guitarist Catfish Keith, and folk singer Rosalie Sorrels.

 In 1997 Madcat was named "Harmonica Player of the Year" by the Society for the Preservation and Advancement of the Harmonica (SPAH).

 In 1998 Madcat teamed up with Chris Brubeck, and guitarist Joel Brown, to form Chris Brubeck's Triple Play, a band that he continues to perform with.
-That same year, he also started performing with Big Joe Manfra in Brazil, and he has completer thirteen tours in Brazil with Manfra since then.
+That same year, he also started performing with Big Joe Manfra in Brazil, and he has completed thirteen tours in Brazil with Manfra since then.